 IaaS is the level at which cloud-computing companies make a distinction between public, private, and hybrid clouds.
 Amazon AWS, Microsoft Azure, and Google Cloud Services are all examples of public clouds, where resources are shared among the various users.
 With our private, hosted cloud, Connectria hosts dedicated client resources in one of our SOC 2 certified data centers.
 A hybrid cloud, such as Connectria’s IBM Cloud with AWS and Azure, combines multiple cloud environments.

 The distinctions between SaaS, PaaS, and IaaS have been around in the industry for some time.
 However, today they capture only a fraction of the companies providing cloud products.

 Outside of the traditional 3-layer model of the cloud, there are a number of services that are offered today, many of which complement the kinds of products and services mentioned above:

-Cloud monitoring.
-Most cloud services, especially at the PaaS and IaaS level, offer their own monitoring tools.
+- Cloud monitoring – Most cloud services, especially at the PaaS and IaaS level, offer their own monitoring tools.
 But these tools vary in quality, ease of use, and overall visibility into the cloud.
-Even when cloud monitoring tools are ideal, they are limited to specific vendor…meaning multiple tools for multiple clouds.
+Even when cloud monitoring tools are ideal, they are limited to a specific vendor, meaning multiple tools for multiple clouds.
 Enter cloud monitoring services.
 Cloud monitoring is offered by third-party companies who specialize in monitoring dashboards and offer their services to give companies better insight into their cloud usage and resources.

-Analytics as a Service (AaaS).
-AaaS is much like SaaS, but the tools offered are tightly integrated with another service or platform so that data can be gathered and analyzed.
-This is becoming more prominent in industry as companies move toward realizing IoT and are generating huge amounts of valuable data.
+- Analytics as a Service (AaaS) – AaaS is much like SaaS, but the tools offered are tightly integrated with another service or platform so that data can be gathered and analyzed.
+This is becoming more prominent in the industry as companies move toward realizing IoT and are generating huge amounts of valuable data.

 Which Type of Cloud Company Does Your Organization Need to Engage?